Welcome back to the North. We have a new approach for both our on-stage and off-stage program.

 Fear not, we’ve got you covered.
 What are the most successful user retention tactics Casey Winters, who led growth at Pinterest among many other companies, has found?
 What did Julia Grace do to build her engineering teams at Slack during intense company growth?
 Thomas Walle managed to build Unacast on two continents; what tradeoffs did he have to make?
 Christian Meermann turned Zalando into a performance marketing powerhouse – where did he start?
 Alice Newton-Rex, first product manager of WorldRemit, scaled their product to 140 countries while the company was growing from dozens to hundreds of employees.
 How?
 Few already know.
 You will.

-In addition to that, we’ve curated a list of some of the best practical advice for startups in our newly launched Resource Bank, which we’ll continue iterating on based on feedback from you.
+In addition to that, we’ve curated a list of some of the best practical advice for startups in our newly launched Resource Bank, which we’ll continue iterating on based on your feedback.

 To continue on this concrete road of content at our event, we’re teaming up with our speakers again and amping our efforts on speed mentoring and curated roundtable discussions, both which have proven immensely popular.
 They’re the way to clock in one-on-one time with our biggest names.
 Speaking of taking advice, early this year, a founder suggested we build a stage where only startups present product demos.
 So the Showcase Studio was born, with 80 companies presenting their products over the two days.
 This, and everything else you can expect to see, are thanks to the proactive feedback of our attending founders and other operators.

 Hence, don’t come to Slush for inspiration and networking.
 Come if your time is best used by learning from these people than by staying home, working on your product.

 If you do decide to make the trip up north this year, we’re more than happy to wish you welcome.
 As usual, the setting for all this will be dark and a bit hazy, but let me tell you something: it works for us as no one wants to leave the event.